dreamcatcher-tech/network/Inbox/2023-03-27 0954 Ways to debug browser sync better.md

 >[!danger] Depends:

+1. Make a jest test that opens up the app, and then keeps connecting clients to it until a timeout occurs that stops it from syncing.

+If rapidfire lift, its as if the server skips sending a block ? can we make a browser based device that goes thru netlift ?

+?
+Can this happen directly in browser in storybook ?
+? can it be induced in a jest test with client and server doing the exact addition testing ?

 ?
 Do small runs in a test environment ?
 ? replay the test environment as a chain somehow ?
 ? how do we know if we have received a complete Pulse or not ?